Karen P. Mann, MD, PhD

 Biography

-As Director of Molecular Hematopathology, Dr. Mann has a leading role in supervising the development and evaluation of new molecular hematopathology tests in order to maintain a state-of-the-art diagnostic hematopathology laboratory.
-Her clinical focus is in the area of neoplastic and non-neoplastic hematopathology of adults and children with an emphasis on a multifaceted approach including morphology, immunohistochemistry, flow cytometric immunophenotyping, fluorescence in situ hybridization, cytogenetics, and molecular testing.
+Karen P. Mann, MD, PhD, is professor emeritus in the Department of Pathology and Laboratory Medicine at Emory University School of Medicine.
+Prior to her retirement, Dr. Mann was director of molecular hematopathology serving a lead role in supervising the development and evaluation of new molecular hematopathology tests in order to maintain a state-of-the-art diagnostic hematopathology laboratory.
+Her clinical focus was in the area of neoplastic and non-neoplastic hematopathology of adults and children with an emphasis on a multifaceted approach including morphology, immunohistochemistry, flow cytometric immunophenotyping, fluorescence in situ hybridization, cytogenetics, and molecular testing.
 This approach is used to diagnosis the full range of hematopoietic malignancies and to evaluate for residual or recurrent disease following treatment.

 Dr. Mann is board certified in anatomic pathology, hematopathology and molecular genetic pathology.